 What totally paid off is the unlimited, free and fast WiFi at the whole IKEA in Barcelona!
-It’s perfect to check e-mails, update social media channels, post pictures of your trip to IKEA on Instagram and lots more.
+It’s perfect for checking e-mails, update social media channels, post pictures of your trip to IKEA on Instagram and lots more.
 Check out their menu to find all their current offers.

 Did YOU ever go to an IKEA in a foreign country, or even to IKEA in Barcelona?
 How was your experience? 🙂